 Can students with limited tech access benefit from this model?

-While consistent internet and device access are important, schools can mitigate barriers by offering in-school digital sessions or adjusting schedules.
-Flexibility in delivery helps ensure equitable participation.
+While consistent internet and device access are important, schools can address barriers through in-school digital sessions, adjusted scheduling, or hybrid approaches.
+Flexibility in delivery helps support equitable participation.

 Do tutors replace classroom teachers?

-Not at all.
-Tutors act as a form of targeted support—complementing teachers by handling focused instruction, which frees educators to enhance overall lesson planning and classroom engagement.
+No. Tutors provide targeted, supplemental support that complements teachers by handling focused interventions.
+This frees educators to enhance overall lesson planning and classroom instruction.

 How quickly might students see improvement?

-Improvement often emerges after just a few sessions, though it varies depending on each learner’s starting point and persistence.
-Over time, clearer understanding and growing confidence become noticeable in both attitudes and assessments.
+Initial progress often appears after several sessions, though timing varies based on each learner’s starting point and tutoring consistency.
+Over time, clearer understanding and growing confidence typically become noticeable in both attitudes and assessments.

 Is online tutoring less engaging than in-person sessions?

-It depends on the student.
-For many, the one-on-one attention and structured feedback are engaging even online.
-Those who thrive on in-person interaction might require additional strategies like interactive digital tools or in-school group follow-ups to stay motivated.
+Engagement depends on the student.
+Many find the one-on-one attention and structured feedback engaging even through screens.
+Students preferring in-person interaction may benefit from additional strategies like interactive tools or group follow-ups.

 How can parents support their child’s progress?

-Parents can stay aligned with tutors and teachers, encourage regular reflection on what was learned, and help maintain consistent practice.
-Simple prompts like, “Tell me what clicked today,” reinforce both understanding and confidence.
+Parents can stay aligned with tutors and teachers, encourage reflection on learning, and support consistent practice.
+Simple prompts like “What clicked today?” reinforce understanding and build confidence.